By Heather Barrigan

 Due to the illegal nature of the jobs, they are not offered a contract and therefore, do not have the worker rights that a typical employee would receive, such as holiday pay or redundancy.
 Their rights have been limited even more so amid the coronavirus pandemic, as those with temporary status do not have access to public funds under the No Recourse to Public Funds condition which was implemented by the government.

-Migrants working within the fast fashion industry are also violated in regard to their settlement entitlement, which means they will never be eligible to apply for British citizenship and Indefinite Leave to Remain status.
+Migrants working within the fast fashion industry are also violated in regard to their settlement entitlement, and often without the means for an immigration lawyer, which means they will never be eligible to apply for British citizenship and Indefinite Leave to Remain status.

 Now you have an insight into the fast fashion industry, and how it works, you should start to think about the effect your buying choices have on people as well as the environment.